aloopkin/WinCertes/README.md

 - Support for certificate revocation
 - Logs activity to STDOUT and file

 [\*] Warning: Let's Encrypt does not allow wildcard certificates issuance with HTTP validation.
-So, while WinCertes supports it, it won't work with Let's Encrypt (but it might work with other CAs).
+So, the DNS validation mode MUST be used to retrieve wildcard certificate.

 ----------
 Quick Start (IIS users)